kampaitees/Accessing-other-s-systems-using-Socket-Programming/README.md

       `python client.py`

 Now whatever you will type on your system will be executed on your friend/victim's system and you have full access to his/her system

+I hope this intro to sockets in python was digestible for beginners.
+In my server and client script I have also included exception handling as it is good style of writing code.
+Now I hope that you have a solid understanding about the working of sockets in python.
+However there’s a lot more to it.
+For further study i recommend the Official python docs.
+If you liked this post then don’t forget to share it on facebook, tweet it on twitter, share it on linkedin and follow my gtihub.